 These rare cancers are extremely challenging to study because of the low number of patients with any individual diagnosis, the predominance of rare cancers in the adolescent population, and the lack of clinical trials for adolescents with rare cancers.

-Information about these tumors may also be found in sources relevant to adults with cancer, such as the PDQ summary on adult Pheochromocytoma and Paraganglioma Treatment.
+Information about these tumors may also be found in sources relevant to adults with cancer, such as Pheochromocytoma and Paraganglioma Treatment.

 Treatment options for childhood paraganglioma and pheochromocytoma include the following:

 Treatment of paraganglioma and pheochromocytoma is surgical.
 For secreting tumors, alpha- and beta-adrenergic blockade must be optimized before surgery.
 A single-institutional study reviewed the experience of laparoscopic partial adrenalectomy for bilateral pheochromocytoma in patients with von Hippel-Lindau disease.[